gvwilson/sensibleadventures/misc/bear-02.md

 your friend Muddh, I would have expected you to be...rougher."

 A rumble came from deep in the bear's throat.
-For a moment Prince Lormay was reminded of the sound that Kulbinder made when he smelled something that he didn't like.
+For a moment Prince Thokmay was reminded of the sound that Kulbinder made when he smelled something that he didn't like.
 "He's not my friend," Rust said.
 "We were just business partners, that's all."